Ventilator Management Overview and Practice Questions

 Because a shorter ET tube facilitates airway management and secretion removal.

-3. The primary purpose of permissive hypercapnia is to reduce the patients ______ during mechanical ventilation?
+3. The primary purpose of permissive hypercapnia during mechanical ventilation is to reduce the patient’s what?

 Pulmonary pressures